semiotproject/semiot-gateway-controller/README.md

 ## Users control
 You can add new user and prove some access to some resources.
-You can receive requests for permissions from users.
+*future-work: You can receive requests for permissions from users.

 ## Devices registry
 You have the registry where you can assign any resource with with some semantic description.